-Ver ified ENJ

-Farm No 38006

-Operator's Name .

-Farm Name

-Address -

-City

-State NY

-Zip -

-County ROCKLAND

-Phone () -

-Regular [] Irregular []
+Farm No. Operator's Name Farm Name Address City State Zip County Phone NY Ve erified [N] Regular [] Irregular []

 At the bottom of the screen, find the classifications "Regular" and "Irregular".
 The regular and irregular classifications indicate the accuracy and completeness of the information for determination of whether or not this farm will be included in the county, regional, and state summaries.
 Regular is included; irregular is not.
 Select the appropriate classification by entering an "x" in the space between the brackets.